|

 as far as cleanliness and feeling of hospitality.
 I think maybe

-this was because the place was just getting started and was still
+this was because this place was just getting started and was still

 under renovation.